What is Accounting Reconciliation?

 How Account Reconciliation Software Works

 Account reconciliation software automates the steps in the account reconciliation process.
 Using data from all of the sources of financial information such as bank files or statements, credit card processors, merchant services, and ERP systems, it compares account balances between this versus and identifies discrepancies. the discrepancies can be investigated by accounting staff to remove the burden of manually performing this task.
-This allows accountants to focus on analysing discrepancies.
+This allows accountants to focus on analyzing discrepancies.

 Account reconciliation software features include: